bartongroup/slivka/sphinx-docs/getting_started.rst

   json-converter --in-format=xml --out-format=yaml,json input.txt

-and */home/slivka/media/input.json* will be linked to */job/working/directory/input.txt*.
+and */job/working/directory/input.txt* will be a sumlink pointing to */home/slivka/media/input.json*.

 Output Object
 =============

-Output objects describe files or a groups of files created by the command.
+Output objects describe individual files or groups of files created by the command line program.
 Each output object have the following properties:

 ============ ====== =======================================================
  Field Name   Type   Description